satwikkansal/wtfpython/README.md

 - `'inf'` and `'nan'` are special strings (case-insensitive), which when explicitly typecast-ed to `float` type, are used to represent mathematical "infinity" and "not a number" respectively.

-- Since according to standards ` NaN != NaN`, implementing this breaks the reflexivity assumption of a collection element in Python i.e if `x` is a part of collection like `list`, the implementations like comparison are based on the assumption that `x == x`.
+- Since according to IEEE standards ` NaN != NaN`, obeying this rule breaks the reflexivity assumption of a collection element in Python i.e if `x` is a part of collection like `list`, the implementations like comparison are based on the assumption that `x == x`.
 Because of this assumption, the identity is compared first (since it's faster) whlie comparing two elements, and the values are compared only when the identities mismatch.
 Following snippet will make things clearer

   ```py
   >>> x = float('nan')